MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-azure-data-pipelines.md

 ## Set up Key Vault

-You will use Key Vault to store all secrets (connection information) between the Azure services.
+You will use Key Vault to store all connection information for your Azure services.

 ### Create a Databricks Personal Access Token
-1. Go Databricks in the Azure Portal and launch your workspace.
+1. Go Databricks in the Azure portal and launch your workspace.
 1. Generate and copy a personal access token in the Azure Databricks UI ([steps](https://docs.microsoft.com/azure/databricks/dev-tools/api/latest/authentication#--generate-a-personal-access-token)).

 ### Copy the account key and connection string for your storage account